 31 Minimum Wage - Between the late 1980s and early 1990s, there was a strong swing and fall in the value of the minimum wage.
-Then began an upward trajectory, with a more significant recovery of their purchasing power in recent years - between April 2002 and January 2010, had a real increase of 54%.
-It is noteworthy the adoption, in 2007, of a continuing mechanism to guarantee the actual value of the minimum wage for the period 2008 to 2011.
+Then an upward trajectory began, with a more significant recovery of their purchasing power in recent years - between April 2002 and January 2010, there was a real increase of 54%.
+It is noteworthy the adoption in 2007, of a continuous mechanism to guarantee the actual value of the minimum wages for the period 2008 to 2011.